Monday - Friday - 11:00 - 20:00, Saturday - 11:00 - 16:00

 Change Language

-Shoulder region basic anatomy
+Shoulder basic functional anatomy

 The shoulder joint is made up by four joints, including Sterno-clavicular joint, acromio-clavicular joint, gleno-humeral joint and scapula-thoracic joint.
-The first three joint are true synovial joint while scapulo-thoracic joint is the articulation between scapula and thoracic without synovial structure.
+The first three joint are true synovial joint while scapulo-thoracic joint is only the articulation between scapula and thoracic wall without synovial structure.

-SI joint pain
+Shoulder joint muscles pain

 Shoulder Pain Common Causes